-- The top three review factors that consumers care most about are that the review “describes a positive experience” (75%); the star rating is high (58%); and, critically for agencies to be aware of, “the business owner has responded to every review” (55%).
+- The top three review factors that consumers care most about are that the review “describes a positive experience” (75%); the star rating is high (58%); and, critically for agencies and brands to be aware of, “the business owner has responded to every review” (55%).

 We encourage you to check out the full survey (linked above), which goes into additional detail about these and other statistics.

-So what does this data from BrightLocal tell us, and how can your agency act on it?
+So what does this data from BrightLocal tell us, and how can your agency or brand act on it?
 The key takeaway is that responding to reviews increases the likelihood that consumers will use a business — plain and simple.
 If you want to convert and acquire more customers, you need to start replying to all of your positive and negative reviews (yes, even those old ones that have been sitting around for months).

 Not only does responding to reviews help you to build trust and gain new customers — it can also help reinforce brand loyalty among your existing customers, boosting retention and helping to limit the losses associated with customer churn.
 Additionally, responding to reviews also provides you with easy (and ample) opportunities to promote your brand or specific programs/initiatives, such as customer referral programs, discounts and deals, or new on-site amenities and features.